valeIT/valeIT.github.io/_posts/2012-03-02-missconceptions-about-multitasking-on-ios.markdown

 When I talk about multitasking on iOs I see that many people are uninformed on this matter, even Apple [geniuses][0]. [^1]

-iOs is a mobile OS and it doesn't Behave as every other desktop OS that you're used to use.
-It has its specific power management specific to avoid excessive battery usage, it also handle difficult memory situations automatically, it has built this way to provide a great experience where user have to care only about doing things, it'll be on the OS then to decide when is the time to free some RAM.
+iOs is a mobile OS and it doesn't Behave as every other desktop OS that you're used to using.
+It has its specific power management specific to avoid excessive battery usage, it also handles difficult memory situations automatically, it has built this way to provide a great experience where user have to care only about doing things, it'll be on the OS then to decide when is the time to free some RAM.

 **Before You Start**